Get started with npm

 When using npm, the package.json file specifies the initial set of packages needed to run and build the application.
 When each of these npm packages are installed, they also specify their own unique dependencies.

-If you are new to client-side web development tools, it's important to understand how the package.json works with dependencies, devDependencies and peerDependencies.
+If you are new to working with local build tools, it's important to understand how the package.json works with dependencies, devDependencies and peerDependencies.

 Components